-In addition to having a deep capacity for a wide range of emotions, emotional overexcitability is an ability to form deep emotional attachments to people, places and objects.
+In addition to having a deep capacity for a wide range of emotions, your emotional overexcitability manifests as an ability to form deep emotional attachments to people, places, and objects.
 With your naturally high empathy, you feel like you have to be the emotional caretaker of whatever environment you walk into.
-You seem to absorb the emotions of people around you and may have trouble setting personal boundaries and separating your feelings and needs from those of others.
-You are uncomfortable with conflicts and concealed anger, and would always try to take care of the situation.
+You seem to absorb the emotions of people around you, and may have trouble setting personal boundaries and separating your feelings and needs from those of others.
+You are uncomfortable with conflicts and concealed anger, and will always try to take care of the situation.

 “However mean your life is, meet and live it; do not shun it and call it hard names.- Thoreau

-GIFTS AND MISDIAGNOSES
+GIFTED ADULTS AND THEIR MISDIAGNOSES

 I do understand the fear of your power, and of losing belongingness.
-Here is a more useful way of thinking about it: We all have our unique blueprints and trajectory in this lifetime, and everyone is being gifted with specific qualities to do certain things in the world.
+Here is a more useful way of thinking about it: We all have our unique blueprints and trajectory in this lifetime, and everyone is gifted with specific qualities to do certain things in the world.
 Maybe you are qualitatively different from someone who is less intense, but that does not make you any better or worse.
-As Alan Watts poignantly puts: “In the spring scenery there is nothing superior, nothing inferior; flowering branches grow naturally, some short, some long.
+As Alan Watts poignantly puts it: “In the spring scenery there is nothing superior, nothing inferior; flowering branches grow naturally, some short, some long.
 From this standpoint, you see, everybody is seen to be a perfect manifestation of the Godhead or of the void or whatever you want to call it.”

 When you are born into the world with a fast brain, fierce passion, the ability to see things penetratively and to feel things deeply, you ought to embrace them.
-As your body already knows, suppressing your expression leads to existential guilt, depression, restlessness, physical pain and chronic emptiness.
+As your body already knows, suppressing your expression leads to existential guilt, depression, restlessness, physical pain, and chronic emptiness.
 In other words, you don’t have a choice but to follow where your intensity leads.